Author, Andrew Gibson

 You can check their validity by entering their name on the FCA register

-- The charges can vary considerably.
+- The fees and charges can vary considerably.

 - Choose a regulated entity that safeguards client money.